Go to the main content Skift sprog til dansk

 The stories are about, for example, Tycho Brahe, Anna Ancher, and Karen Blixen, and how they ended up being known and remembered for their great discoveries and special talents.
 You will also encounter stories about children who may seem more ordinary, but who remind us that everyone has something valuable to contribute.

-Taxes from super children and super adults
+Treasures from super children and super adults

 Also visit the library's Treasure Exhibition, where you can see books and drawings made by the super children, about whom you can read stories in the reading corner.
 See, among other things, Tycho Brahe's fantastic globes and Karen Blixen's drawings and writings.
 In the Treasure Exhibition, you can also go on an expedition with treasure maps and a flashlight and examine the many historical and fascinating works.

-Read more about the Tax Expedition
+Read more about the Treasure Expedition

 Practical Information